 For example, when writing a blog post, use H1 for titles, H2 for subtitles, followed by H3 and H4 in that order.
 Clear headers support easy in-page navigation and make it easier for screen readers to interpret your page and content.

 Other than headers, ensure that users can easily understand the navigation, links, and sections.
-Besides, ensure your content is well-organized for visitors to identify and discover your page easily.
+Besides, ensure your content is well-organized so that visitors can identify and discover your page easily.

 When designing forms, help your audience understand what to do or write by adding labels, descriptions, and directions.